-”Just like the postcard”, this is the first thing you’ll think the moment you see the island in the daytime, because the views really are just like the postcards you see online.
-So beside the obvious, soaking up the sun next to the ocean, here are 5 things you can do on the island.
+”Just like the postcard”, this is the first thing you’ll think the moment you see the island in the daytime because the views really are just like the postcards you see online.
+So besides the obvious, soaking up the sun next to the ocean, here are 6 things to do when visiting Mauritius.

 1. Visit The Colored Earth of Chamarel

 Like the name suggests, you can enjoy panoramic views of old volcanic hills made up of various colours.
 This stop initially didn’t make my to-do list, because who wants to look at a pile of dirt?
 But I was quickly swayed by the locals and I’m very happy I went.
 Not only can you enjoy magnificent views, but you can also enjoy safari rides, swimming below waterfalls and feeding the giant tortoise.